 - Questions on the Midterm and Final will be in short answer format and must be answered in ink.
-Pencil can be used, but if so, no regrade can be requested. - Pens and ID card (student ID or driver's license) are the only personal items you may have with you during the exam; any other items you bring (backpacks, phones turned OFF, etc) must be placed entirely under your seat and are subject to being moved at the TAs' and professor's discretion. - There will be no scheduled make-up exams for the midterm or final.
-Failure to take the exam at the assigned time and place will result in a grade of zero for that exam.
-Extraordinary circumstances preventing you from taking an exam at the scheduled time must be submitted in writing and include official documentation of the cause as far in advance as possible to the instructor (Dr. Lykke-Andersen).
-If an exception is made for these extraordinary circumstances, a make-up will be a 2-hour oral exam in Dr. Lykke-Andersen's office. - Requests to reconsider any grading must be submitted in writing along with your original exam to the instructor (Dr. Lykke-Andersen) during class or office hours.
-Regrading is limited to grading mistakes, and is not granted to requests for more partial credit for incorrect answers.
-The full request must be received within one week of the exam return date.
+Pencil can be used, but if so, no regrade can be requested.

+- Pens and ID card (student ID or driver's license) are the only personal items you may have with you during the exam; any other items you bring (backpacks, hats, phones turned OFF, etc) must be placed entirely under your seat and are subject to being moved at the IAs' and professor's discretion.

+MISSED EXAMS: There are no re-grades or make-up exams, so unexcused absences from scheduled exams will be recorded as zeros.
+Unavoidable emergencies (serious illness, death in the family etc.) that affect your ability to take a scheduled exam require that you provide official documentation.
+Without such documentation, you will receive no points for that exam.
+If you miss the midterm or final AND have valid documentation, then you will be offered a 2 hour oral midterm exam with Professor Lauberth on the Saturday following the regularly scheduled exam.

+RE-GRADES: Regrading is limited to grading mistakes, and is not granted to requests for more partial credit for incorrect answers.
+If a grading error has occurred, you should submit a full request to Dr. Lauberth at the end of lecture within one week of the exam return date.
+Write a concise description of the alleged error on a separate, attached piece of paper.
+No-regrades are possible for exams written in pencil or non-permanent ink.
 If regrading is granted, the entire exam will be regraded.
-If anything on the exam submitted for regrading is found to be altered, it will be considered a breach in academic honesty and will be grounds for failure of the course as well as any additional disciplinary actions as indicated by the policy to maintain academic honesty (see section on Academic Integrity below). - Any student who is observed to look at and/or copy off another student's paper during a midterm and/or final will be reported to the Academic Integrity Office according to university policy for an investigation into academic dishonesty (see section on Academic Integrity below).
+If anything on the exam submitted for regrading is found to be altered, it will be considered a breach in academic honesty and will be grounds for failure of the course as well as any additional disciplinary actions as indicated by the policy to maintain academic honesty (see section on Academic Integrity below).

+- Any student who is observed to look at and/or copy off another student's paper during a midterm and/or final will be reported to the Academic Integrity Office according to university policy for an investigation into academic dishonesty (see section on Academic Integrity below).

 Clicker use (up to 5% of extra credit): This is based entirely on clicker use, not on whether you get the answers right.
-To get credit for the whole semester, make sure that your clicker is registered with the class no later than Fri Oct 10.
+To get credit for the whole quarter, make sure that your clicker is registered with the class no later than Mon January 16.
+Do not register more than 1 i-clicker for this course.
+If you have more than 1 i-clicker registered then you will forfeit the extra credit points.
+Extra credit will be granted if you answer all questions during lecture and miss no more than 2 lecture sessions.
+If you miss more than 2 lectures then you forfeit the extra credit.
+There are no exceptions, so do not ask!

-- Cheating with clickers by having someone other than yourself using your clicker during class is considered a breach in academic honesty and will be reported to the Academic Integrity Office according to university policy for an investigation into academic dishonesty (see section on Academic Integrity below).
-Correct clicker use will be monitored by the instructor and TAs during class.
+Cheating with clickers by having someone other than yourself using your clicker during class is considered a breach in academic honesty and will be reported to the Academic Integrity Office according to university policy for an investigation into academic dishonesty (see section on Academic Integrity below).
+Correct clicker use will be monitored by the instructor and IAs during class.